NubeIO/rubix-ce-docs/docs/rubix-ce/wires/flow-export.md

 # Sharing A Flow

 ## Exporting
-You can use the export icon or ctrl-e
+You can export a program in Rubix Wires by either clicking on the export icon or using the shortcut `Ctrl + E`.

 ## Importing
-You can use the import icon or ctrl-i
+You can import a program in Rubix Wires by either clicking on the import icon or using the shortcut `Ctrl + I`.

 :::tip
-Once a flow is imported it needs to be deployed to save the flow to the controller
+After importing a flow, it must be deployed to save it to the controller.

-Hit **Ctrl-s** to deploy the flow
+Click the deploy button or hit **Ctrl + S** keyboard button to deploy the flow.
 :::